Home Home

 Cook Street Gate

-Also, looking at the top of both of these gates, you may notice that the battlements have been added in recent times.
+A quick glance at the top of this and Swanswell gate, you may notice that the battlements have been added in recent times.
 This was done around 1931-32 when a second session of restoration took place and the gardens were built.
 Photographs from 1910 show Cook Street gate with a flat open top, whilst Swanswell gate had a sloping "house-like" roof where it had been used, firstly as a cottage, and then a shop in the 1800s.
 If you wish to see how Cook Street gate looked in 1910, please take a look at the "Now and Then" section.

-After passing through Cook Street Gate, you can re-enter Lady Herbert's Garden from Chauntry Place, and be greeted by this view of the City Wall....
+After passing through Cook Street Gate, you can enter the beautiful Lady Herbert's Garden and move towards Swanswell gate.

 Associated pages....